 December 8th, 2016

-In September, we began work on the second year of our heritage, outreach and training project at Memphis, Egypt’s ancient capital city.
+In September, we began work on the second year of our heritage and training project at Memphis, Egypt’s ancient capital city.
 Over a three month period this fall we will be training nearly 50 Egyptian Ministry of Antiquities inspectors in cultural heritage management, site interpretation, community engagement, archaeological site recording, and research techniques.